mertins3650/dev/README.md

 # My Dotfiles

-This repository contains my personal dotfiles and scripts for managing my development environment.
+This repository contains my personal dotfiles.
+Run this on a fresh Arch Linux installation to setup.

 ## Structure